-MGG has been a beneficiary of these trends in both its property and insurance operations.
+MGG has been a beneficiary of the recent growth in the economy through both its property and insurance operations.
 In its property operation, Management believes that market rents will continue to increase, which is expected to drive an increase in the value of the Company's property portfolio.